 „The way in which Tausk handled the transition was total genius.“Trouw

-In all collaborations he leads Dutch conductor Otto Tausk energises those he works with earning him enthusiastic and critical acclaim.
-Since 2012 he has been Music Director of the Symphony Orchestra and Opera Theatre St Gallen.
+Whether on the concert platform or in the opera pit, Dutch conductor Otto Tausk energises those he works with earning him enthusiastic and critical acclaim.
+In 2017 Otto Tausk was appointed Music Director of the Vancouver Symphony Orchestra from 2018/19.
+He is also Music Director of the Opera Theatre and Tonhalle orchestra St Gallen.
 Otto Tausk is also a hugely respected musical personality in his native Holland, working with all its’ major orchestras and composers.
-The skill and knowledge imbued with the energy and charisma with which he conveys the music amongst his musicians is utterly infectious.
+The skill and knowledge imbued with the energy and charisma amongst his musicians is utterly infectious.

-On the international platforms across the globe, Otto Tausk has opened Los Angeles Philharmonic’s ‘Green Umbrella’ Series, Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, the Orchestra of the Mariinsky Theatre, Orchestre Philharmonique de Strasbourg, the orchestras of Perth, Tasmania, Auckland and the radio orchestra of the BBC National Orchestra of Wales.
+On the international platforms across the globe, Otto Tausk has opened Los Angeles Philharmonic’s ‘Green Umbrella’ Series, Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, the Orchestra of the Mariinsky Theatre, the orchestras of Perth, Tasmania, Auckland and the radio orchestras of the BBC National Orchestra of Wales and BBC Scottish symphonies.

 “The Royal Concertgebouw Orchestra conjured up clouds of fluid, silky sounds of all dynamic ranges.
 All these extreme contrasts in registers, tones, dark shadows and luminous lights were brought together with great precision, masterly framed by Otto Tausk.”Bachtrack, Olga de Kort, 20.01.16

 “It was music of enormous life-experience and depth, movingly-realised by conductor Otto Tausk and the BBC SSO.”Herald Scotland, 27.01.15